filamentgroup/Southstreet/README.md

 # Secondary Enhancement JavaScript Files

-The following Southstreet scripts are typically loaded in a qualified manner by EnhanceJS, after bundling them in a single file amongst any other scripts we may need.
-These are part of Southstreet purely because they serve the purpose of facilitating further enhancements to a page (by fetching assets conditionally).
+The following SouthStreet scripts are typically loaded in a qualified manner by EnhanceJS, after bundling them in a single file amongst any other scripts we may need.
+These are part of SouthStreet purely because they serve the purpose of facilitating further enhancements to a page (by fetching assets conditionally).

 ## AjaxInclude